Local logistics

 A complimentary breakfast is available at the hotel for guests.

-Meals included on the agenda are provided to conference participants, including lunch on June 19 and 20 and a welcome dinner on June 18.
+Meals included on the agenda are provided to registered conference participants, including lunch on June 19 and 20 and a welcome dinner on June 18.
 All other meals are at participants’ own discretion.

 Getting around